 National Center for Education Statistics is the primary federal entity for collecting and analyzing data related to education in the U.S. The Fast Facts section of the website provides users with concise information on a range of educational issues, from early childhood to adult learning.

-National Center for Family Literacy provides statistics on reading, education, English language learners, and more.
+National Center for Families Learning provides statistics on reading, education, English language learners, and more.

 ZERO TO THREE, the National Center for Infants, Toddlers, and Families, includes National Baby Facts and State Baby Facts profiles as part of its Federal Policy and State & Community Policy subsections.